jihoonkim/MED263/week1/docker.md

 4. Analyze and apply filters (SAVANT_IMPACT HIGH and ACMG_gene_names) to find two genes.
 **Quiz 11**: Which two genes survived filtering NA12878.trio.vcf.gz?
+Find it out from vcf-miner.

 ## More docker commands